 Prolonged survival, effective management of symptoms and the best possible quality of life are the goals of a national Statement by Cancer Australia for people living with metastatic breast cancer.
 Influencing best practice in metastatic breast cancer lists 10 practices (appropriate and inappropriate) to influence and enhance best practice metastatic breast cancer care across Australia.

 Ovarian Cancer Australia is the peak representative organisation for ovarian cancer in Australia.
-They represent the needs of the ovarian cancer community, including women living with recurrent cancer, and their programs are focused on promoting awareness, advocacy, support and information.
+They represent the needs of the ovarian cancer community, including women living with advanced/metastatic cancer, and their programs are focused on promoting awareness, advocacy, support and information.

 As part of a range of services for people affected by breast cancer, Think Pink run Second Hope, an informal support group for women living with metastatic cancer, that meets twice a month.

 The Thursday Girls is a weekly therapy and support group for women of any age, living with metatastic breast cancer.
 It is facilitated by two experienced social workers and meets in Box Hill.